jiso146-create/edu-resilience-mesh/README.md

 **2. Subtraction, not addition — decide what NOT to protect.**
 Trying to protect everything makes a device expensive and fragile.
 We do not measure continuous depth.
 We detect only two thresholds by the physical height of two electrodes: **5 cm (caution)** and **15 cm (danger)**.
 Beyond that, the device itself goes underwater and stops responding — and we treat that **silence (LOST) as the strongest danger signal of all (black).** A sensor going quiet becomes its final, most eloquent message.

+**3. Fail-safe by design — silence is the alarm (normally-closed thinking).**
+Most flood sensors are built "normally-open": they stay silent and speak only when water arrives.
+But that silence cannot tell "safe" apart from "broken."
+We invert this.
+Our nodes send a *proof-of-life* heartbeat during normal times (a "normally-closed" mindset), and treat its **absence — the silence itself — as the highest alarm.** Even when a device is submerged and stops working, its death becomes the information: "the water has exceeded the danger level here."
+This is exactly why the hardware is *allowed* to drown (IP56-class housing is enough) and we spend nothing on excessive waterproofing.
+When it fails, it fails toward the alarm side — the same fail-safe philosophy used in railway signaling and elevator safety circuits.
+The opposite — a sensor that dies quietly and no one notices until the next flood — is what we refuse to build.

-**3. Sleep by default, wake on water.**
+**4. Sleep by default, wake on water.**
 The electrodes carry no current in normal conditions.
 The microcontroller wakes only to send a **heartbeat every 2 hours**, then sleeps.
 This interval balances energy savings, speed of LOST detection, and network congestion.

-**4. Two-tier monitoring escalation.**
+**5. Two-tier monitoring escalation.**
 A node reaching **5 cm autonomously switches to ~10-minute reporting** (local escalation).
 The central backend can also push an **"increase frequency" command to all nodes at once** ahead of a forecast storm (central escalation). *Honest limitation:* because nodes sleep to save power, a pushed command may be delayed by up to one heartbeat interval.
 This responsiveness-vs-power tradeoff is a problem we are still working on.

-**5. Kill the recurring communication cost by design.**
+**6. Kill the recurring communication cost by design.**
-Instead of cellular (LPWA / LTE) links with yearly fees, nodes relay to each other over **Thread (IPv6-based self-healing mesh)**, and a border-router parent bridges to **existing Wi-Fi** at a school or community hall.
-The backend runs on the **free tier of Google Apps Script**.
-This drives the *ongoing* operating cost close to zero.
+Instead of cellular (LPWA / LTE) links with yearly fees on every unit, nodes relay to each other over **Thread (IPv6-based self-healing mesh)**, and a border-router parent bridges to existing infrastructure.
+Many children are bundled under a single parent, so only the *parent* needs an uplink — driving the *ongoing* operating cost close to zero.
+The parent bridges via **existing Wi-Fi** (school, community hall) where available, or **LTE-M** where it is not.
 If one node is lost, neighbors automatically rebuild an alternate route.

+**7. Put the parent on existing infrastructure.**
+Child nodes are scattered where there is no power and no network, so they run autonomously on solar + supercapacitor.
+Parents are few, so instead of making them self-powered too, we place them where power already exists: **pump stations, utility poles, vending machines, community halls.** Choosing a resilient host (e.g. a pump station with backup power) also buys the parent's blackout tolerance for free. *Deployment note:* using such infrastructure requires permission from its manager (road authority, utility, water/sewer division).

-**6. Optimize for your land — power that matches the climate.**
+**8. Optimize for your land — power that matches the climate.**
 Power comes only from a small solar panel and a supercapacitor (EDLC) — no chemical batteries, no leakage or fire risk, very long cycle life, tolerant of heat and cold.
 This depends on sunlight.
-Our own prototype is tuned for a sunny, low-rainfall-variance region (we developed it in Okayama, a part of Japan known as the "Land of Sunshine"). **That is exactly the point: the optimal engineering answer changes with your environment.** In a monsoon climate with long overcast rains — or anywhere with different sunlight, terrain, or infrastructure — the power design must be rethought.
+Our own prototype is tuned for a sunny, low-rainfall-variance region (developed in Okayama, a part of Japan known as the "Land of Sunshine"). **That is exactly the point: the optimal engineering answer changes with your environment.** In a monsoon climate with long overcast rains — or anywhere with different sunlight, terrain, or infrastructure — the power design must be rethought.
 This open source exists so you can retune it for your own land.

-**7. The microcontroller is disposable; the standard is the asset.**
+**9. The microcontroller is disposable; the standard is the asset.**
 By building on the industry-standard **Thread / IEEE 802.15.4**, a better chip in the future can replace the nodes while the network stays intact.
 Open source and open standards protect this "freedom to migrate."

 ## Architecture

 ```
-[ Each gutter / school route — child node ]
+[ Each gutter / underpass / school route — child node ]
   Solar panel -> Supercapacitor (EDLC) -> Buck-Boost charge management
         |
         v
   ESP32-C6 (Thread) + electrode water detection (5 cm / 15 cm)
         |
         v  autonomous mesh relay, ~100-200 m spacing
-[ node ] -> [ node ] -> ... -> [ School / community hall = Border Router ]
+[ node ] -> [ node ] -> ... -> [ Parent = Border Router on existing infra ]
         |
-        v  existing Wi-Fi
+        v  existing Wi-Fi  (or LTE-M where no Wi-Fi)
   Google Apps Script (backend + API)
         |
    +----+---------------------------+